Talk to your GP if you have symptoms of endometriosis, especially if they are severe. If you delay getting help, it can make treatment less effective.

 Write down your symptoms before seeing your GP.
-Endometriosis UK has a pain and symptoms diary (PDF, 238KB, 3 pages) you can use.

 Content supplied by the NHS and adapted for Ireland by the HSE